Martingale representation on enlarged filtrations: the role of the accessible jump times: Preliminaries

+for any predictable stopping time, and therefore for any accessible stopping time, $\sigma$. \\ \textit{From now on we call enveloping sequence of $\eta^{dp}$ any sequence of predictable stopping times satisfying (\ref{eq: accessible-r-t}) and with pairwise disjoint graphs}. \begin{remark} We note that any finite totally inaccessible random time cannot coincide with positive probability with an independent random time. \end{remark} Let us state Yoeurp's result about orthogonal decomposition of a local martingale. \begin{theorem} (Theorem 1-4 in \cite{yoeurp76})\\ If $Z\in\mathcal{M}_{loc,0}(R,\mathbb{A})$ then $Z$ can be uniquely decomposed as

-where $Z^c$, $Z^{dp}$ and $Z^{dq}$ are local martingales starting from 0 and $Z^c$ has continuous trajectories, $Z^{dp}$ has only accessible jump times and is strongly orthogonal to any local martingale with at most totally inaccessible jump times, $Z^{dq}$ has only totally inaccessible jump times and is strongly orthogonal to any local martingale with at most accessible jump times. \end{thm} We will refer to $Z^c$, $Z^{dp}$ and $Z^{dq}$ as the \textit{continuous}, the \textit{accessible} and the \textit{totally inaccessible martingale parts} of $Z$ respectively.~We recall that $Z^{dp}$ and $Z^{dq}$ are purely discontinuous local martingales (see Definition 4.11 in \cite{ja-sh03}). \\ It is worthwhile to mention that the above decomposition depends on the reference filtration.~In fact the nature of a random time is linked to the choice of the filtration and in particular accessibility is preserved by enlarging the filtration and viceversa total inaccessibility is preserved under restriction of the filtration. \\ In the light of Theorem \ref{thm-decomp-yoeurp} consider the $(P^*,\mathbb{G})$-decompositions of $M$ and $N$
+where $Z^c$, $Z^{dp}$ and $Z^{dq}$ belong to $\mathcal{M}_{loc,0}(R,\mathbb{A})$ and $Z^c$ has continuous trajectories, $Z^{dp}$ has accessible jump times only and is strongly orthogonal to any local martingale with at most totally inaccessible jump times, $Z^{dq}$ has totally inaccessible jump times only and is strongly orthogonal to any local martingale with at most accessible jump times. \end{theorem} As usual we refer to $Z^c$, $Z^{dp}$ and $Z^{dq}$ as the \textit{continuous}, the \textit{accessible martingale part} and the \textit{totally inaccessible martingale part} of $Z$, respectively.~We recall that $Z^{dp}$ and $Z^{dq}$ are purely discontinuous local martingales (see Definition 4.11, page 40, in \cite{ja-sh03}).~Observe that to any jump time of $Z^{dp}$ ($Z^{dq}$) corresponds the accessible (totally inaccessible) component of a jump time of $Z$ and viceversa.\\ It is worthwhile to stress that the above decomposition depends on the reference filtration.~In fact the nature of a random time is linked to the choice of the filtration and in particular \textit{accessibility is preserved by enlarging the filtration and viceversa total inaccessibility is preserved under restriction of the filtration}. \\ The crucial notion of this paper is the \textit{strong predictable representation property} of a local martingale.~We refer to \cite{cha-stri94} for the definition of the \textit{vector stochastic integral} and its relation with the \textit{componentwise stochastic integral}.~We recall that the two notions coincide when the components of the driving local martingale are pairwise strongly orthogonal (see Theorem 3.1 in \cite{cha-stri94}). \begin{definition}(Definition 13.1, page 362, in \cite{he-wang-yan92})\\ $\bold{Z}=(Z_1,...,Z_m)$ with $Z_i\in M_{loc}(R,\mathbb{A}), i=1,\ldots, m,$ enjoys the $(R,\mathbb{A})$-strong predictable representation property ($(R,\mathbb{A})$-PRP) if each $V\in M_{loc,0}(R,\mathbb{A})$ can be represented as vector stochastic integral w.r.t.~$\bold{Z}$. \end{definition} Next theorem is known as \textit{II Fundamental Theorem of Asset Pricing}. \begin{theorem} (Theorem 13.9, page 366, in \cite{he-wang-yan92})\\ Let $\mathcal{A}_0$ be trivial.~Then $\boldsymbol{Z}\in\mathcal{M}_{loc}(R,\mathbb{A})$ enjoys the $(R,\mathbb{A})$-PRP if and only if $\mathbb{P}(\boldsymbol{Z},\mathbb{A})$ is a singleton. \end{theorem} By the above theorem and the comment to Corollary 11.4, page 340, in \cite{jacod} it follows that $\bold{Z}=(Z_1,...,Z_m)$, with $Z_i\in \mathcal{M}^2_{loc}(R,\mathbb{A}), i=1,\ldots, m$, enjoys the $(R,\mathbb{A})$-PRP if and only for each $V\in \mathcal{M}^2(R,\mathbb{A})$ holds